Avalanche avoidance made simple:

 The simplest avalanche avoidance frameworks utilize only information of the slope angle and the day's avalanche danger grade from the avalanche bulletin.
 They have been shown to be 80 to 100% effective in avalanche accident prevention.

-Avy wise clinopoles combine inclinometry and immediate visual risk check, making avalanche avoidance quick and simple even for the novice.
+Avy wise clinopoles combine inclinometry and immediate visual risk check, making avalanche avoidance quick and simple even for the less experienced.

 what's in it for me?